-The Longwall Library is the College’s busiest and is where library staff are usually to be found.
-It houses a large circulating collection, covering most subject areas to at least undergraduate level, with many resources for post-graduates and other members.
-The Longwall Library also provides an extensive reference collection, an impressive DVD film collection available for loan, access to online resources, and professional staff to answer enquiries.
-From 2014 to 2016 the library was being renovated, as detailed on this page.
+The Longwall Library houses the College’s main circulating collection, and is where the library staff can usually be found.
+It provides resources for all undergraduate courses offered at Magdalen, plus many resources for post-graduates and senior members.
+The Longwall Library also boasts an extensive collection of reference works, an impressive film collection, access to online resources, and a team of professional staff to answer enquiries.
+Between 2014 and 2016 the library underwent a major renovation, as detailed on this page.

-The main collection is classified according to the Dewey Decimal Classification scheme, which means that the books are arranged by subject.
-Oversize books are shelved separately, and are identified by (fol.) in the shelf-mark.
-Reference books are also shelved separately, and are identified by a (ref.) in the shelf-mark.
-There is also a large collection of authors associated with Magdalen.
-These books do not have Dewey numbers; instead they have shelfmarks that begin “Magd.”
-Please ask a member of staff if you need help finding an item.
+The main collection is classified according to the Dewey Decimal Classification scheme, with the result that most books are arranged broadly by subject area.
+Oversize books are shelved separately, and can be identified by the suffix “(fol.)” in the shelfmark.
+Reference books are also shelved separately, and are identified by the suffix “(ref.)”.
+There is also a large collection dedicated to authors associated with Magdalen.
+These books do not have Dewey numbers, but have been classified using an in-house scheme.
+Shelfmarks for these items will begin with “Magd.”, followed by the author’s surname.
+Please ask a member of the library staff if you need help finding an item.

 You will be e-mailed once an item you requested has arrived.

-Books and films should be returned to the book-drop under the self-issue computer on the enquiry desk.
+Books and films should be returned to the book-drop under the self-issue computer next to the enquiry desk.
 Library staff will check them in.

 Once you are logged into SOLO (see above) you can place holds on items you want to consult once the current reader has finished with them.
 Note that the hold will only be activated when the item is returned, usually at the end of the borrowing period.
 If you need an item more urgently, please email email@example.com and we will immediately recall it.